Skelt3r/conway-tk/README.md

 >>> game.run()
 ```

-Settings can also be modified from the Configure screen within the app:
+Settings can also be modified from the configuration menu within the app:

 ![](https://github.com/Skelt3r/conway-tk/blob/main/screenshots/settings.png?raw=true)